Roundup · Updated: August 2026

 Get notified on spikes and negative surges so a brewing problem does not go unseen for a week.

-One important sub-category sits underneath all of this: buying-intent monitoring.
-Tools like Buska, Octolens, and EaseClaw use the same raw signal (public posts) but score each one for purchase intent instead of tracking sentiment, so the output is warm prospects rather than reputation reports.
+Buying-intent listening sits underneath all of this, using the same raw signal (public posts) but scoring each one for purchase intent instead of tracking sentiment, so the output is warm prospects rather than reputation reports.
 It is worth reading the trade-offs against a classic monitor like Mention or Brand24 before you commit to one shape.

 The tools, by segment

-Eight tools that earn their place, each tagged with its segment and its real, public pricing (or marked quote-only where the vendor does not publish a price).
-Sources, best-fit buyer, and one honest note each.
+Eight tools that earn their place, grouped into the two segments above.
+Each is tagged with its price, verified against the vendor’s own site (or marked quote-only where the vendor does not publish one), its sources, best-fit buyer, and one honest note.

 Monitors a wide spread of social and web sources for mentions of your brand or keywords, with sentiment and reach analytics on top.